Mikhail Smirnov (admiral): Emigration

-In January 1920 Mikhail Smirnov left Russia for China, later moving to Berlin where he chaired a mutual help association for former Russian Navy servicemen.
-Afterwards, Smirnov lived in USA, France and Britain.
+In January 1920, Mikhail Smirnov left Russia for China, later moving to Berlin where he chaired a mutual help association for former Russian Navy servicemen.
+Afterwards, Smirnov lived in the USA, France and Britain.
 In 1930, he published a biography of Admiral Kolchak.
 In 1926, he became a Freemason in London.
 He died in Liversedge, West Yorkshire, where he was buried.
 Mikhail Smirnov appears as a character in the 2008 Russian biopic of Alexander Kolchak where he is played by Egor Beroev.